eorroe/NodeList.js/README.md

 ```

 ## Map
-Mapping is easy just get the property just like you would on a **single** Node
+Mapping is easy just get the property just like we would on a **single** Node
 ```JS
 // Returns an Array of the id of each Node in the NodeList
 $$('#container').id;